Foraged Black Walnuts

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

-Spotter's comments : Forged Black Walnuts spotted at Santa Monica Farmers Market.
+Spotter's comments : Foraged Black Walnuts spotted at Santa Monica Farmers Market.